bbauska/Coursera-Bootstrap/readme.md

 Now, once I have added this styles to my CSS file, let me apply the CSS file to the index.html page.

-I\'m going to index.html page.
+I&apos;m going to index.html page.

 Obviously, I need to use that CSS file inside my index.html page.

-Right after the bootstrap CSS file, I\'m going to do a link and style sheet, and this is style.css file there.
+Right after the bootstrap CSS file, I&apos;m going to do a link and style sheet, and this is style.css file there.

 That is where my CSS file is stored.

-I\'m going to include that into my index.html page.
+I&apos;m going to include that into my index.html page.
 Now, I am going to go into the body and apply the classes that I have just created.

 Going to the header, I will apply the row header class to the div in the